Verizon/remotely/index.md

 # Introduction

-Remotely is an elegant, reasonable machine communication system for functional programmers.
+Remotely is an elegant, reasonable, purely functional remoting system.
 Remotely is fast, lightweight and models network operations as explicit monadic computations.
+Remotely is ideally suited for:

+* Client/server programming
+* Service-to-service communication
+* Building network-facing APIs

 <div class="msg warn">
   <p><strong>NB:</strong> Remotely is currently an experimental project under active development.
 Feedback and contributions are welcomed as we look to improve the project.</p>